SUPPLEMENT TO DEFENDANT’S PREVIOUS

 left by the road next to, or under, the defendant’s vehicle.

-C. The handler and arresting officers believed that the
+C. The handler and arresting officers believed that

-trained to provide different alerts for different drugs.
+dog is not trained to provide different alerts for different drugs.

-D. The dog has been trained on “pseudo drugs” which are
+D. The dog has been trained on “pseudo drugs” which

-not illegal, and thus the dog will alert on “pseudo drugs” and substances
+are not illegal, and thus the dog will alert on “pseudo drugs” and substances

 used to make pseudo drugs, which are not illegal.